Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: FPUT Model

 Note that in Eq.~\ref{eq:firstOrder} the index $i$ runs from $0$ to $N +1$.
 This is why we assume that the chain has fixed ends, i.e., $q_0=q_{N+1} = 0$, and hence $p_0=p_{N+1} = 0$ (Dirichlet boundary conditions).

-From a mathematical point of view, the Cauchy problem for the first-order system in Eq.~\ref{eq:firstOrder} is well posed; that is, the solution exists and is unique because the vector field is analytic, being polynomial, as the number of oscillators $N$ is finite~\cite{Maspero2025}.
+From a mathematical point of view, the Cauchy problem for the first-order system in Eq.~\ref{eq:firstOrder} is well posed; that is, the solution exists and is unique because the vector field is analytic, being polynomial, since the number of oscillators $N$ is finite~\cite{Maspero2025}.
 However, the solution can be obtained only through numerical integration.
-To this end, we employed the velocity St\"{o}rmer-Verlet scheme, which is a second-order symplectic integrator well suited for Hamiltonian systems like FPUT chains~\cite{Hairer2006, BENETTIN2011}.
-Accordingly, in the present work, the trajectories were generated with high accuracy using a fixed time step of 0.05~\cite{giordano2006}.
+To this end, we used the velocity St\"{o}rmer-Verlet scheme, which is a second-order symplectic integrator well suited for Hamiltonian systems such as FPUT chains~\cite{Hairer2006, BENETTIN2011}.
+Consequently, in the present work, the trajectories were generated with high accuracy using a fixed time step of 0.05~\cite{giordano2006}.